• Tracking the Progress of Interstate 69 in Texas

 » A Successful I-69 Day in Austin

-More than a dozen Alliance board members and friends of I-69 participated in 2023 I-69 Day in Austin during the session of the Texas Legislature.
+More than a dozen Alliance board members and friends of I-69 participated in the 2023 I-69 Day in Austin during the session of the Texas Legislature.
 They were able to interact with more than two dozen offices of House members and Senators.
 During the morning orientation session the group heard from Blake Calvert, policy advisor to Gov. Greg Abbott and a former TxDOT legislative liaison.
 He stressed the importance of protecting the current revenue streams that are allowing Texas to make significant investments in highways.
 The group was able to meet informally with Sen. Robert Nichols, chairman of the Senate Transportation Committee, and Rep. Terry Canales, chairman of the House Transportation Committee.
 The I-69 Corridor runs through both of their legislative districts.
-A special thanks to our I-69 Day sponsors: City of Marshall, City of McAllen, Cameron County Regional Mobility Authority and Texas Regional Bank.

 » I-69 About Preparing for the Future